A great dessert makes your tastebuds tingle. It makes you want to eat it.

 In the images of the pie below, I wanted to draw attention to the beautiful pastry work of the crust.

-Food styling can often make or break an image.
+Food styling can often make or break a photo.
 Dessert photography is no exception.

-A few simple tools, many of which you probably already have at home, are all you need to take your dessert pictures to the next level.
+A few simple tools are all you need to take your dessert pictures to the next level.
+You might have many of them in your home already.

 Want to give that ice cream a natural look?
 Take a drinking straw and gently blow on the edges of your scoop to soften them.